 Function Soft key/Keys

 Go to previous page PAGE

-Go to next page PAGE
+Go to next page

 Go to beginning of program BEGIN

-Go to end of program END
+Go to end of program

 Change the position of the current block on the screen.
-Press this soft key to display additional program blocks that are programmed before the current block · ·
+Press this soft key to display additional program blocks that are programmed before the current block

 Change the position of the current block on the screen.
 Press this soft key to display additional program blocks that are programmed after the current block

-Move from one block to the next • •
+Move from one block to the next + t

 Select individual words in a block

 To select a certain block, press the GOTO key, enter the desired block number, and confirm with the ENT key.
-Or: Enter the block number step and press the N LINES soft key to jump over the entered number of lines upward or downward дото П
+Or: Enter any number and press the N LINES soft key to jump up or down the entered number of lines.

-Function Soft key/Key
+Function Soft key/key

 Set the selected word to zero CE

 Erase an incorrect number CE

 Clear a (non-blinking) error message CE

 Delete the selected word NO ENT

 Delete the selected block DEL

 Erase cycles and program sections DEL

 Insert the block that you last edited or deleted INSERT LAST NC BLOCK